Powering Up a Career in Accounting Tech

 But when she arrived at Elmhurst, a course in accounting information systems proved to be eye-opening.
 “I enjoyed learning how information systems are designed to include the built-in controls that are an essential part of accounting.
 I immediately recognized where accounting and IT could intersect for me,” Santiago says.

-Wanting to know more about the technology that facilitates those controls, she enrolled in the College’s IT degree completion program, paving the way for a double major in accounting and IT, with a concentration in cybersecurity.
+Wanting to know more about the technology that facilitates those controls, she enrolled in the University’s IT degree completion program, paving the way for a double major in accounting and IT, with a concentration in cybersecurity.
 Professor Dean Jensen helped her bridge a gap in IT knowledge.
 “The program assumed a background in IT that I didn’t have, but [Jensen] helped me figure it out.”